 Student laptops are optional.
 There is no need for laptops on the first class.

 NOTE: Take this course after completing BMC 167 – Marketing Principles.
-Proficiency in Excel to an advanced beginner level will be required to complete course assignments.
+Proficiency in Excel of a beginner to intermediate level will be required to complete course assignments.